 The responsibilities that are associated with rent are more than just collection.
-Somebody has to decide how much the tenants are going to pay for rent when it is necessary to evict, and adjusting rent according to the state law.
+Somebody has to decide how much the tenants are going to pay for rent when it is necessary to evict and adjust rent according to state law.

 This is really hard for somebody that isn’t familiar with the area to do, so if somebody owns the property and doesn’t live in the area it is a good idea to have an experienced real estate professional deal with this sort of thing.

 Managing tenants is one of the most time-consuming parts of property ownership.
 If not done correctly, the property could end up being empty, which is not desirable in any situation.

 There are a lot of different duties that fall into this category, which includes but is not limited to:

 Dealing with move-ins and outs: Coordinating who is moving out and when, making sure the place is clean for the new occupant, and dealing with fees and rent pertaining to that.

 Handling leases and contracts: Managing leases and contracts can be a major headache, so it makes sense that the property owner would want to delegate this.
 Mainly it is keeping track of the paperwork and such that is related to tenants, but it could include things like waste disposal and other expenses.

 Finding and Screening new tenants: Getting people to move in can be difficult, and the property manager is going to be better equipped for this.
 Generally, this means advertising, pricing correctly, and then closing deals with tours of the property.
 All of these things can be delegated to a property manager.

 Dealing with complaints: Unfortunately, owning a rental property can end up being mostly about dealing with complaints and tenant emergencies.
 This can mean late-night calls and being ready for anything at a moment’s notice.